Transition to New Government puts Gina in Jeopardy

 Day of the Dead Ceremony at the Cemetary 2009 • Día de los Muertos en el Campo Santo 2009

 November 2 is the day we Mexicans honor our dead friends and family members.
 For the last three years I've done a ceremony in the graveyard in the name of a friend, Ana Marquez, who died several years ago.
 I plan to do the ceremony again this year.
 I'll explain why we get together and also help make the day a special one for those who are interested in Mexican culture and our traditions.
 El Día de Muertos is a unique way to understand these traditions.
 We'll have some tamales and chocolate.
-This special event is free.
 Please arrive on time.
 Bring your camera and your questions.

 Cultural and Educational Tours